al1brn/geonodes/docs/getting_started.md

 The resulting icosphere is red because the second material was assigned to all faces, overwriting the previous assignment.
 But what we want is to have a random selection of faces with a different color.
-The faces can be selected by "calling" them with a selection parameter.
+The faces can be selected using the array indexing syntax.

 ``` python
 icosphere.faces[ random_selection ].material = mat_sel